nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 |

 Those need to be redirecting your clients to the correct DAV endpoints.
-If running ownCloud at the document root of your Web server the correct URL is:
+If running Nextcloud at the document root of your Web server the correct URL is:

 ``https://example.com/remote.php/dav``